canalplus/rx-player/doc/api/Decryption_Options.md

 the [`maxSessionCacheSize`](#maxsessioncachesize) which is for now too high.

-However if your problem doesn't disappear after setting `closeSessionsOnStop` to `true`, you may try [`renewMediaKeys`](#renewmediakeys) next.
+However if your problem doesn't disappear after setting `closeSessionsOnStop` to `true`, you may try [`reuseMediaKeys`](#renewmediakeys) next.

-### renewMediaKeys
+### reuseMediaKeys

-If `true`, we will create a new `MediaKeys` instance (a JavaScript object needed to decrypt contents) if needed for that content.
+If set to `true` or if not set, the RxPlayer might rely on the previous `MediaKeys` if a compatible one is already set on the media element, allowing to potentially speed-up content playback.

-If `false` or if not set, we might rely on the previous `MediaKeys` if a compatible one is already set on the media element, allowing to potentailly speed-up content playback.
+If set to `false`, the RxPlayer will create a new `MediaKeys` instance (a JavaScript object needed to decrypt contents) if needed for that content.

-We noticed that reusing a previous MediaKeys had led to errors on a few devices.
-For example some smart TVs had shown errors after playing several encrypted contents, errors which disappeared if we "renewed" the `MediaKeys` for each content.
+We noticed that reusing a previous `MediaKeys` had led to errors on a few devices.
+For example some smart TVs had shown errors after playing several encrypted contents, errors which disappeared if we renewed the `MediaKeys` for each content.

-We should already be able to detect most of those cases in the RxPlayer logic.
+The RxPlayer should already be able to detect most of those cases.
 However, it is still possible that we don't know yet of a device which also has problem with that optimization.

 If you have issues appearing only after playing multiple encrypted contents: